Peter Lusk: Reflections on my mahi with peace researcher Owen Wilkes

 - Peacemonger: Owen Wilkes: International peace researcher, edited by May Bass and Mark Derby.
 Wellington: Raekaihau Press, 196 pages. $35.
 ISBN 978-1-99-115386-9

-- The Wellington launch will be at Minerva Handcraft Bookshop, 237 Cuba Street, 6pm, 14 February 2023.
+- NOTE: The Wellington launch scheduled for today, 14 February 2023, at Minerva Handcraft Bookshop has been cancelled due to the weather National State of Emergency.
+It will be rescheduled.
 Guest speaker: Nicky Hager